rhargreaves/tdd-cdn-demo-site-tests/README.md

 $ docker-compose run tests
 ```

+Be sure to re-run `docker-compose build` before running the tests after a change to the code.

 #### Troubleshooting

 * If you are running Windows, `docker-compose run tests` will not work.
 Use `docker-compose up` and then press Ctrl+C when the test have ran.
 Use `docker-compose down` before attempting to run tests again.